fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/03_env.rst

 (3) the user can reuse the provided environments by accessing them from the pool of objects, and

-(4) the user can reuse available environments from 3rd-party packages via wrapper classes (Available currently: OpenAI Gym or PettingZoo).
+(4) the user can reuse available environments from 3rd-party packages via wrapper classes (currently available: OpenAI Gym or PettingZoo).

 .. toctree::
    :maxdepth: 1